GESIS-Methods-Hub/minimal-example-myst/README.md

-# minimal-example-myst
+# Minimal Example of Tutorial in MyST (Markedly Structured Text)

-Minimal Example of Tutorial in MyST (Markedly Structured Text)
+[index.myst](index.myst) shows all the metadata used in Methods Hub.